 In 2018, the Forensic Linguistics Short Course started as a one-time-only project of the Student Council of Linguistics and Phonetics at the University of Cologne, Dr Isabel Picornell, and Dr Ria Perkins.
 As the program received an unexpectedly high number of applications as well as highly positive feedback from participants, the coordinators decided to make the Forensic Linguistics Short Course an annual summer school.

 An important feature of the Forensic Linguistics Short Course is that it is a strictly non-profit project.
 Neither the coordinators nor the summer school’s partners receive any share of the participation fees.
-The fee is solely used to cover expenses such as teachers, meals and snacks, beverages, and excursions.
+The fee is solely used to cover expenses such as teachers, meals and snacks, beverages, and excursions (and online tools for the online version).
 Hence, we are trying to keep the fees as low as possible and still to be able to offer you a great experience when participating.

-Inherent parts of the summer school’s schedule are intensive sessions on pertinent areas of forensic linguistics, an open poster session, and excursions introducing local culture.
+Substantial parts of the summer school’s schedule are intensive sessions on pertinent areas of forensic linguistics, an open poster session, and events introducing local culture.

 Below you will find a short overview of the previous editions of the Forensic Linguistics Short Course.